 Public Sector encompasses the companies, enterprises, or businesses wherein the Government is the owner of the business by way of a majority shareholding in the business.
 These businesses are controlled, managed, and operated by the Government.

-Companies owned, controlled, managed, and is operated by Government/Government Bodies come under the public sector.
+Companies owned, controlled, managed, and operated by Government/Government Bodies come under the public sector.

 What is a Private Sector?

 Private Sector includes those companies, enterprises, or businesses that are owned by Private Individuals or Private Companies.
 The companies in the Private Sector are controlled, managed and operated by Private Individuals/Private Entities.

-Companies owned, controlled, managed, and is operated by Private Companies/Private Individuals comes under the private sector.
+Companies owned, controlled, managed, and operated by Private Companies/Private Individuals come under the private sector.

 Companies in Public Sector and Private Sector in the Indian Context

 Companies such as National Thermal Power Corporation, Indian Oil Corporation Limited, Bharat Petroleum Corporation Limited, State Bank of India, National Highway Authority Limited are an example of public sector companies operating in power, Oil & Gas, Banking, Roads sectors in India.

-There is numerous example of companies operating in the private sector in India.
+There are numerous examples of companies operating in the private sector in India.
 Reliance Industries Limited, HDFC Limited, HDFC Bank, ICICI Bank are a few examples of private sector companies in an Indian context.

 Public Sector vs Private Sector Infographics

-Here we provide you with the top 11 difference between Public Sector vs Private Sector
+Here we provide you with the top 11 differences between Public Sector vs Private Sector.

 Public Sector vs Private Sector – Key Differences